nightroman/PowerShellTraps/Cmdlets/Join-Path/README.md

 to join paths by the .NET method `Path.Combine()` (works) and by PowerShell cmdlet `Join-Path` (fails).

-### Mind the current provider on Join-Path with UNC paths
+### Join-Path with UNC paths: mind the current provider

 When `Join-Path` is used with UNC paths then the results may depend on the current provider.
 If it is accidentally not *FileSystem* then it may be a